terraref/tutorials/videos/second_walkthrough.md

 [here](https://pypi.org/project/terrautils/).
 Don’t have time to get into that today.

+Working with data across plots and/or across time can be difficult because these files are large.
+They take a long time to download and process.

+Most researchers have this workflow.
+They download a few files, like RGB images, develop this algorithm or extraction method.
+They then work with TERRA REF team to implement their method in a processing pipeline for larger amounts of data.

 We’re trying to make these data more usable to anyone who wants to do that, so feedback on either of these interfaces or any of the documentation is very welcome.
 These data are on a large enough scale that there are storage and access challenges.

+In next week’s webinar, we will follow up on this work by getting some RGB images, calculating a greenness index, and combining with trait data like we worked with last week.

+I will be sending out an email with the followup survey, if everyone could take that, and notes from this session.
+This session was recorded and I will be posting it as YouTube videos soon.